Native Parser

 Performance

-In rust side, by leveraging swc's ability to parse code into babel ast
+On the Rust side, after leveraging SWC's ability to parse code into SWC AST:

 use swc_compiler_base::parse_js;